joshpoll/CITOplasm/README.md

 maybe that also means tradeoffs in accuracy).

 tool selection, multiple choice QA, sub-agent calls can all be built on classify

+Consistency within prompts is absolutely crucial.
+Using the same markings consistently to denote sections or else performance will degrade exponentially.